hamzamk/Automate_data_handling/README.md

+# Python functions to process text and image data for Machine Learning Projects.
-# Search and replace_string_in_text_file
+1. Search and replace strings text files
-Python3 script for finding text files, matching their contents and replacing them
+2. Change the name of the files
+3. Convert images to jpg or any other format